Acute necrotizing encephalopathy

 Acute necrotizing encephalopathy (ANE) or sometimes necrotizing encephalitis or infection-induced acute encephalopathy (IIAE) is a rare type of brain disease (encephalopathy) that occurs following a viral infection.
 Most commonly, it develops secondary to infection with influenza A, influenza B, and the human herpes virus 6.
+Dengue related ANE (DANE) is commonly seen and due to direct invasion and cytokine storm causing bilateral thalamic hemorrhages.
 ANE can be familial or sporadic, but both forms are very similar to each other.
-Multiple subtypes, associated with specific genes have been found.
+Multiple subtypes, associated with specific genes, have been found.

-Symptoms
+Signs and symptoms

 Acute necrotizing encephalopathy typically appears in infancy or early childhood, although some people do not develop the condition until adolescence or adulthood.
-People with this condition usually show typical symptoms of an infection, such as fever, cough, congestion, vomiting, and diarrhea, for a few days.
+People with this condition usually exhibit symptoms of an infection, such as fever, cough, congestion, vomiting, and diarrhea, for a few days.
 Following these flu-like symptoms, affected individuals develop neurological problems, such as seizures, hallucinations, difficulty coordinating movements (ataxia), or abnormal muscle tone.
-Eventually, most affected individuals go into a coma, which usually lasts for a number of weeks.
+Eventually, most affected individuals go into a coma, which usually lasts for several weeks.
 The condition is described as "acute" because the episodes of illness are time-limited.

-People with acute necrotizing encephalopathy develop areas of damages (lesions) in certain regions of the brain.
+People with acute necrotizing encephalopathy develop areas of damage (lesions) in certain regions of the brain.
 As the condition progresses, these brain regions develop swelling (edema), bleeding (hemorrhage), and then tissue death (necrosis).
-The progressive brain damage and tissue loss results in encephalopathy.
+The progressive brain damage and tissue loss result in encephalopathy.